saulide/COVID-19/README.md

 The idea is simple: reformat your data into our proposed 10-15 views, and you'll be able to leverage all analysis code in this repository.
 We are actively seeking collaborators to expand the scope of the analysis to more patients!

+## GitPod Integration

+To allow work on the data without any checkout on you machine, there is a GitPod integration.
+To try it out

+After opening this project, run

+`bash envconfig.sh`

 ## Organization

 The organization is as follows: